gperreymond/nova-faas/README.md

 ###### Definitions

-A client could be wherever you need it to be, even on another server, or behind a hapiJS/Express server, or why not in another __CQRS Server__.
+A client could be wherever you need it to be, even on another server, or behind a hapiJS/Express server, or why not in another __Server__.
 You will have three patterns to use the __server__ events bus.

 ###### Sender/Receiver pattern

-The Send / Receive object pair uses a direct exchange inside of RabbitMQ
+The Send / Receive object pair uses a direct exchange (1:1) inside of RabbitMQ

 ###### Publisher/Subscriber pattern

-The Publish / Subscribe object pair uses a fanout exchange inside of RabbitMQ, allowing you to have as many subscribers as you need.
+The Publish / Subscribe object pair uses a fanout exchange (1:N) inside of RabbitMQ, allowing you to have as many subscribers as you need.
 Think of pub/sub as an event that gets broadcast to anyone that cares, or no one at all if no one is listening.

 ###### Request/Response pattern